-Wildlife Control and Animal Protection Manual
+Wildlife Control and Protection Manual

 With snakes in substations, squirrels on transformers, and eagles on transmission lines, animal-caused outages have been a fact of life for electric utilities since the first line was constructed.
-Unexpected results from DSTAR Study Group suggest that animal caused outages are more common and widespread than generally believed.
+Results from DSTAR Study Group suggest that animal caused outages are more common and widespread than generally believed.
 Despite the importance of this problem, there is very little general information available on what methods and products can effectively reduce animal-caused outages.The purpose of this manual is to provide electric utilities with a single source of practical information on recommended practices and polices to reduce animal-caused outages on transmission lines, in substations, on overhead distribution lines, and in underground distribution systems.
 Every effort has been made to include in this manual the widest possible range of information on the animals most often involved in outages, what deterrents are available and how well they work, and what policies and practices have been used successfully.
 Installation tips are also provided because improperly installing devices can lead to additional problems.

-Four recommendations are made consistently throughout this manual.
+Four general recommendations are made consistently throughout this manual.
 They are the four most effective things all utilities can do to reduce or eliminate animal-caused outages.

-b.
-Maintain a regularly scheduled inspection program.
+- Maintain a regularly scheduled inspection program,

 The 202-page final report provides practical information on recommended practices and polices to reduce animal-caused outages.
-The table of contents is shown on the left.

-This study was conducted in P10-3
+This study was conducted in: P10-3